Nissen96/CTF-writeups/_writeups/2021/DDC-Reunion/HTTP-Everywhere.md

 ![Wireshark Decrypted Data]({{ site.baseurl }}/assets/CTFs/2021/DDC-Reunion/wireshark-decrypted.png)

 We can now see the traffic was actually HTTPS, and we can inspect the underlying HTTP data.
-This is simply a request to `/`, followed by a `200 OK` response with the following data `text/html` data:
+This is simply a request to `/`, followed by a `200 OK` response with the following `text/html` data:

 ![Wireshark HTTP response]({{ site.baseurl }}/assets/CTFs/2021/DDC-Reunion/wireshark-https.png)

 We got our flag!

-    HKN{fj2-pS-KIo7Z}